MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-arraylen-method.md

 *Dimension*
 &emsp;Type: [Integer](../integer/integer-data-type.md)
-If you omit this optional argument, the function returns the total number of elements in the array.
+If you omit this optional argument, the method returns the total number of elements in the array.
 To get the number of elements in a specific dimension, use Dimension with a valid value.
 The valid values are determined by the number of dimensions of the input array.
 For example, the valid values for a three-dimensional array would be 1, 2, and 3.

 ## Return Value